z2-2z/dragonfly/evaluation/README.md

 | State Selection | random     | favor        |
 | Total Line Coverage      | 17.5%  | 10.0%       |
 | Average exec/s | 500 | 10 |

+### Test run 2
+Added crossover mutators and packet generator to dragonfly fuzzer but only covered 22 more lines.
+Still unable to synthesize multiple valid packets in a row.